 In-house quality checks.
 In addition to the editors and reviewers’ assessments of manuscripts, Frontiers carries out a number of in-house quality checks to ensure publishing standards are upheld and has a dedicated team to handle all quality and ethics issues that arise.

-- Pre-review, our internal Ethics and Integrity team runs manuscripts through a list of quality checks and brings manuscripts that do not pass the check to the attention of Chief Editors and Associate Editors.
+- Pre-review, our internal Ethics and Integrity team runs manuscripts through a list of quality checks, rejects obviously flawed manuscripts directly and brings other manuscripts that do not pass the checks fully to the attention of Chief Editors and Associate Editors.
 For example, our editorial team verifies all submissions for potential plagiarism with the Crossref Similarity Check powered by iThenticate.
 Any manuscript with over 15% similarity content receives an additional manual verification from our Ethics and Integrity team who then contacts the authors or editors with the results, depending on the severity of the situation.

 - Post-review, we have a final validation stage in our peer-review process to give authors, editors, and our editorial staff a chance to run a final check on the review process and the manuscript files in order to address any pending issues before production starts (missing documents, figure quality, copyright forms, plagiarism, conflict of interest, quality and integrity of the review process itself).